 Adobe persists browser width for a visit.
 If browser width is adjusted mid-visit, the adjustment is not recorded.

-Dimension values include all collected browser widths, classified into groups of 100 pixels.
-For example, if the browser width of a hit is 1280 , then it is grouped in the dimension value 1200 to 1299 .
+Dimension items include all collected browser widths, classified into groups of 100 pixels.
+For example, if the browser width of a hit is 1280 , then it is grouped in the dimension item 1200 to 1299 .